Dateline: sometime in the future.

 The next obvious place is Ajijic.
 There are loads of Gringos there, along with plenty of assisted living facilities, and a climate I know my mother would love.
 I’d really like to see her in a place where she can connect with other Americans, or at least fluent English speakers.
 Though she’s said she’s willing to try to learn Spanish (kudos, mom!), I’m skeptical that she’d be able to learn enough quickly enough to socialize with Mexicans successfully.
 There are also good hospitals in nearby Guadalajara if the need should arise.

 The only real problem with Ajijic is that I neither want to live there, nor do I want to live in Guadalajara.
 Still, I did do some quick searches on real estate there, and it’s surprisingly cheaper than Mexico City, maybe 35% less, perhaps even less than that.
 Moreover, decrepit but large colonial houses can be had in the Centro for cheap.
 But while Guadalajara has a lot going for it, I just didn’t feel like it clicked for me when I spent a week there in 2014.
-Still, I could probably have a fine life in Guadalajara, and it’s certainly got loads of gay people who seem to be everywhere.
+Still, I could probably have a fine life in there, and it’s certainly got loads of gay people who seem to be everywhere.
 But it’s also full of ugly buildings (my biggest objection), much more so than CDMX.
 And it’s a much more conservative place than CDMX too.
 Oh, and the climate is on average 8°F hotter than CDMX.
 So I was a little on the sweaty side running around the city.

 Meanwhile, the fact that Medicare doesn’t cover services in Mexico is also a potential issue.
 Yes, I realize that cash prices for basic medical care in Mexico are quite affordable, but they could still add up for an elderly person.
 One thing I’ve considered is moving us to Mexico, but getting my mother established with a doctor in, say, Laredo.
 We could then go there from time to time, relying on Mexican medicine for emergencies.
 Of course that’s not an ideal solution.
 Mom gets monthly injections in her eyes to treat the macular degeneration.
 I suspect that driving from either GDL or CDMX to Laredo every month would get old fast, though such injections could probably be had in either one of those Mexican cities.
 The question then is cost.